uwaiseibna2/GAP/README.md

 # GAP (Genotype-phenotype Association Predictor)

-GAP is a software implementation of Islam, Campelo dos Santos, Kanjilal, and Assis' (2024) machine learning framework for predicting genotype-phenotype associations from multi-species sequence alignments.
+GAP is a software implementation of Islam, Campelo dos Santos, Kanjilal, and Assis' (2024) learning genotype-phenotype associations from gaps in multi-species sequence alignments.

-In particular, GAP employs a neural network (NN) to predict the presence or absence of a phenotype solely from gaps in a multiple alignment, with optional consideration of phylogenetic relationships from a user-input species tree.
+In particular, GAP employs a neural network to predict the presence or absence of a phenotype solely from gaps in a multiple alignment, with optional consideration of phylogenetic relationships from a user-input species tree.
 GAP can be employed for three distinct problems: predicting a phenotype in one or more species from a known associated region, pinpointing which specific genomic positions within such a region are associated with a phenotype, and extracting a set of candidate genomic regions associated with a phenotype.

 For queries, email: uislam2022@fau.edu.

 # Citing GAP

-If you use GAP, then please cite: Islam UI, Campelo dos Santos AL, Kanjilal R, and Assis R. A machine learning framework for predicting genotype-phenotype associations from multi-species sequence alignments.
+If you use GAP, then please cite: Islam UI, Campelo dos Santos AL, Kanjilal R, and Assis R. Learning genotype-phenotype associations from gaps in multi-species sequence alignments.
 Under review (2024).

 # Getting Started